Best US Stocks in the UK to Watch

 Researching individual stocks and shares is a long and drawn-out process.
 You need to have a firm understanding of financial fundamentals – such as being able to read balance sheets and earnings reports.
 You also need to be kept abreast of relevant financial news surrounding the company itself, as well as wider economic announcements such as interest rates.

-Taking all of this into account, why not just opt for an ETF that tracks the best US stocks?
+Taking all of this into account, why not just opt for an ETF that tracks US stocks?
 For those unaware, ETFs are run by financial institutions.
 The ETF will purchase a basket of stocks – often running into the hundreds.
 Then, by investing in the ETF, you will own a proportion of each share that the ETF holds.

 This particular ETF – which is offered by the likes of Vanguard, iShares, and Blackrock, tracks 500 large-scale US stocks.
 This includes everything from Tesla, Facebook, and Apple to IBM, Paypal, and Microsoft.
-In fact, most of the best American stocks that we have discussed today are on the S&P 500.
+In fact, most of the American stocks that we have discussed today are on the S&P 500.

 Focus on Specific Sectors